pypa/pipx/docs/comparisons.md

 brew can be used to install pipx, but they generally don't interact much.

 ## pipx vs npx
-* Both can run cli tools (npx will search for them in node_modules, and if not found run in a temporary environment. `pipx run` wil search in `__pypackages__` and if not found run in a temporary environment)
+* Both can run cli tools (npx will search for them in node_modules, and if not found run in a temporary environment. `pipx run` will search in `__pypackages__` and if not found run in a temporary environment)
 * npx works with JavaScript and pipx works with Python
 * Both tools attempt to make running executables written in a dynamic language (JS/Python) as easy as possible
 * pipx can also install tools globally; npx cannot